swkfk/quick-runner/README.md

   - `--no-color`            Dismiss the colorful output.
 - source-files:

-  The lists of the source files
+  The lists of the source files.

 - -- args: